nickmvincent/cmpt120_fall2024/other_content/week12_recursion/readme.md

 Probem: Write a recursive function that returns the factorial of a number.
 The factorial of n is equal to n times the factorial of n-1.

-Start with a single parameter function definition: `def factorial(num):`
+Start with a single parameter function definition: `def factorial(n):`

 Examples:
 - 0! = 0 (important: the factorial of 0 is equal to 1.)